revoltchat/rfcs/temp.md

 config will act as a mini rest api where revolt will, post and get the config from the bot and to the bot editing what entries which exist will be done via the api and take a list of entry types and configs

-# Buttons

-7 x 5 grid of buttons, can have either an emoji, text or both.

 ## Spec

 ![[Interactions lifecycles.canvas]]